-- delay commercialization of, and our ability to derive revenues from, our product candidates; - impose costly procedures on us; and - diminish any competitive advantages that we may otherwise enjoy.
+- delay commercialization of, and our ability to derive revenues from, our product candidates; - · impose costly procedures on us; and - diminish any competitive advantages that we may otherwise enjoy.

 Even if we comply with all FDA requests, the FDA may ultimately reject our product candidate's BLA.
 In addition, the FDA could determine that we must test additional subjects and/or require that we conduct further studies with more subjects.
 We may never obtain regulatory approval for any future potential product candidate or label expansion activity.
 Failure to obtain FDA approval of any of our product candidates will severely undermine our business by leaving us without the ability to generate additional accretive revenues.
-There is no guarantee that we will ever be able to develop or acquire other product candidates outside the U.S. Foreign regulatory approval processes generally include all of the risks and uncertainties associated with the FDA review, inspection and approval procedures described above.
+There is no guarantee that we will ever be able to develop or acquire other product candidates.
+In foreign jurisdictions, we must receive approval from the appropriate regulatory authorities before we can commercialize any products or product candidates outside the U.S. Foreign regulatory approval processes generally include all of the risks and uncertainties associated with the FDA review, inspection and approval procedures described above.
 We cannot assure you that we will receive the approvals necessary to commercialize any product candidate for sale outside the U.S.